danilakritsky/deliverybot/README.md

 # deliverybot
-A telegram bot for ordering food.
+A bot that enables restaurants to take meal orders over Telegram.